-The trick is to find the tool that’s best suited for executing all your objectives.
+The trick is to find the tool that’s best-suited for you to execute all your objectives.
 Every social media tool excels at specific things.
-Some tools do publishing or scheduling very well, but totally lack in social media monitoring and analytics.
+Some tools do publishing or scheduling very well but totally lack in social media monitoring and analytics.
 Some tools have great analytics, but also have hidden charges that might suddenly creep up on you.
 Some have amazing features, but not the social network you need.

 Beyond that, you want to make sure you can perform the activities you set out to do: posting to personal and company accounts as well as to groups, or using other features, such as liking, replying, commenting, using lists and so on.
 It’s not about the number of networks, but the quality of performance on the ones you care about.